currinjs/CurrinJS/docs/TRIAGE_AND_LABELS.md

-# Triage Process and GitHub Labels for Angular
+# Triage Process and GitHub Labels for Currin

-This document describes how the Angular team uses labels and milestones to triage issues on github.
+This document describes how the Currin team uses labels and milestones to triage issues on github.
 The basic idea of the process is that caretaker only assigns a component and type (bug, feature) label.
 The owner of the component than is in full control of how the issues should